 1The brands and logos used do not imply any affiliation with these entities, nor their approval.
-The portfolios of Carmignac funds may be modified at any time without notice.

 Recommended minimum investment horizon

 Main risks of the Fund

 EQUITY: The Fund may be affected by stock price variations, the scale of which is dependent on external factors, stock trading volumes or market capitalization.